secfurry/sideshow/README.md

 sure you have the `flip-link` linker installed before compiling.
 To do this, use the command `cargo install flip-link` to install it.

-If a Pico debug probe is avaliable (or you can setup one [see here](https://mcuoneclipse.com/2022/09/17/picoprobe-using-the-raspberry-pi-pico-as-debug-probe/)), installing `probe-rs` using `cargo install probe-rs-tools` will allow for direct flashing of the firmware when the probe is connected to the SideShow device when `cargo run` is called.
+If a Pico debug probe is avaliable (or you can setup one, [see here](https://mcuoneclipse.com/2022/09/17/picoprobe-using-the-raspberry-pi-pico-as-debug-probe/)), installing `probe-rs` using `cargo install probe-rs-tools` will allow for direct flashing of the firmware when the probe is connected to the SideShow device when `cargo run` is called.

-If you don't have a debug probe avaliable, you can convert the compiled ELF into a U2F file using `elf2uf2-rs` and can be loaded using the Bootloader mode of the Pico (hold down the "Boot" button when plugging the device in to expose the flash storage) by copying the generated file over to flash. _Make sure to comment out_ _the first two lines of `.cargo/config.toml` to avoid any compilation errors._
+If you don't have a debug probe avaliable, you can convert the compiled ELF into a U2F file using `elf2uf2-rs` (`cargo install elf2uf2-rs`) and can be loaded using the Bootloader mode of the Pico (hold down the "Boot" button when plugging the device in to expose the flash storage) by copying the generated file over to flash.
+_Make sure to comment out the first two lines of `.cargo/config.toml` to avoid any_ _compilation errors._

 ### Case